nobid-consortium/payment-reference-documentation/payment-reference-doc.md

 TPP confirms that the A2Pay has been successfully received and sends back the `redirect_uri` to the wallet.
 7. Wallet updates user on status presentation:
 The wallet provides the user with a status update, indicating that the A2Pay has been successfully sent.
-8. TPP request PSP metadata: The TPP requests the ASPSPs metadata using the PSP identifier given in the P2Pay
+8. Wallet request PSP metadata: The TPP requests the ASPSPs metadata using the PSP identifier given in the P2Pay
 9. ASPSP send PSP metadata: The ASPSP provides the PSP metadata object including the `payment_status_uri` endpoint
+10. TPP request PSP metadata: The TPP requests the ASPSPs metadata using the PSP identifier given in the P2Pay
+11. ASPSP send PSP metadata: The ASPSP provides the PSP metadata object including the `payment_status_uri` endpoint
-10. TPP forwards A2Pay to issuing ASPSP:
+12. TPP forwards A2Pay to issuing ASPSP:
 TPP sends a [payment authorization object](#payment-authorization-object) including the the P2Pay and the original payment request object to the ASPSP for verification and/or execution of the payment using a supported payment rail and/or the [Direct Pay endpoint](#direct-pay).
-11. ASPSP acknowledges receipt of A2Pay:
+13. ASPSP acknowledges receipt of A2Pay:
 ASPSP confirms receipt of the forwarded P2Pay.
-12. ASPSP [verifies P2Pay](#verification) and executes the transaction:
+14. ASPSP [verifies P2Pay](#verification) and executes the transaction:
 ASPSP validates the authenticity and integrity of the P2Pay.
 If valid, it executes the payment transaction.
-13. Wallet queries the [payment status](#payment-status) using the `payment_uri`, A2Pay `id` and the `payment-id`.
+15. Wallet queries the [payment status](#payment-status) using the `payment_uri`, A2Pay `id` and the `payment-id`.
-14. TPP queries the [payment status](#payment-status) using the `payment_uri`, A2Pay `id` and the `payment-id`.
+16. TPP queries the [payment status](#payment-status) using the `payment_uri`, A2Pay `id` and the `payment-id`.
-15. ASPSP responds with [payment status](#payment-status) to TPP.
+17. ASPSP responds with [payment status](#payment-status) to TPP.
-16. ASPSP responds with [payment status](#payment-status) to wallet.
+18. ASPSP responds with [payment status](#payment-status) to wallet.
-17. Wallet shows payment status to user:
+19. Wallet shows payment status to user:
 The wallet provides the user with the payment status, indicating whether the transaction was successful or if any issues occurred.
-18. Wallet follows `redirect_uri`	to allow the TPP to continue interacting with the user.
+20. Wallet follows `redirect_uri`	to allow the TPP to continue interacting with the user.

 To enable the TPP-captured SCA flow and allow a TPP to properly route an authorized payment request, the A2Pay must include the following mandatory details as defined in the [A2Pay schema](a2pay-schema.json):